Võ Minh Trọng: Club career

-Phu Tho

 In 2022, Minh Trọng was loaned to V.League 2 team Phú Thọ, where he played 18 out of 22 games possible in the league during the 2022 season.

-Dong Thap

 In the 2023 season, Minh Trọng played for Đồng Tháp in the Vietnamese Second Division.
 He helped the team finish first in their group, and later contributed in Đồng Tháp's play off win against SHB Da Nang Youth as the team promote to the V.League 2.

-Becamex Binh Duong

 On 6 October 2023, Minh Trọng joined V.League 1 side Becamex Bình Dương on an undisclosed transfer fee.

+On 3 January 2026, Minh Trọng was loaned to V.League 1 fellow Công An Hồ Chí Minh City.
+He was transferred to the club permanently on 13 August.

 International career

 Minh Trọng was included in Vietnam under-23 original squad for the 2022 AFF U-23 Championship.
 He didn't make any appearances during the tournament after being tested positive with COVID-19.
 His teammates later secured the title by defeating Thailand in the final.

 In April 2023, Minh Trọng was named by coach Philippe Troussier in Vietnam U22's 20-men squad for the 2023 SEA Games.

 In January 2024, he was named in Vietnam's 26-men squad for the 2023 AFC Asian Cup.